 - How can it affect speech?

-Though these are two main types of aphasia, many people with aphasia have some difficulty both understanding and producing language.
+Many people with aphasia have some difficulty both understanding and producing language.
 People with acquired aphasia may also have difficulties with numbers and maths, music or the ability to control their emotions.

 Some people with aphasia may find an AAC system helps them to plan and produce what they want to say.
-This may be picture or word based.
+This may be picture or word-based.